standard-numbers/isbn-ranges/CONTRIBUTING.md

 ## Pull requests

 1. Fork the repository.
-2. Clone the fork (`git clone`).
+2. Clone the fork (`git clone ...`).
+3. Change the working directory (`cd ...`).
-3. `npm ci --ignore-scripts`.
+4. Run `npm ci --ignore-scripts`.
-4. Make changes, but do not modify the license text.
+5. Make changes, but do not modify the license text.
-5. Run the following commands:
+6. Run the following commands:

     ```sh
     git diff --check